RWTH-OS/eduOS-rs/build.md

 5. stage 5 - Support of user-level tasks

    Add support of user-level tasks with an small interface for basic system calls

+6. stage 6 - Support of paging

+   Add support of paging and a simple demo for process creation

+7. stage 7 - Integration of an in-memory file system

+   Introduce a virtual file system with an in-memory file system as example file system.

+8. stage8 - Run Linux application as common process

+   Start a simple Linux application (_HelloWorld_) on top of eduOS-rs.
+The application is a _position-independent executable_ (PIE) and use [musl-libc](http://www.musl-libc.org) as standard C library.